Jump to content

 Description

-Lambic d'Aunis (previously labeled as Pineau d'Aunis and Pinot d'Aunis) was originally a test batch using Pineau D'Aunis grapes provided by Olivier Lemasson at Les Vins Contés.
+Lambic d'Aunis (previously labeled as Pineau d'Aunis and Pinot d'Aunis) was originally a test batch using 300 g / Liter of Pineau D'Aunis grapes provided by Olivier Lemasson at Les Vins Contés.
 This beer is very similar to what was later brewed and released as Zwanze 2011, however that beer also had Brambling Cross hops added.
-Pineau d’Aunis grapes are a minor grape from the Loire region of France.
-This is the same region as the Menu Pineau grape.
-Pineau d'Aunis grapes are known produce a light and pale wine with earthy, herbal, and distinctly spicy notes.
+It then became a semi-regular release.

 History / Other Notes

-Pinot d'Aunis debuted at the Lambic Summit in 2010.
+Lambic d'Aunis debuted as Pinot d'Aunis at the Lambic Summit in 2010.
 At the summit, Jean Van Roy described this beer as follows [sic]:

 And this beer here, is a druivenlambic, so it’s a grape lambic.
 It’s not a Vigneronne, it’s not a Saint Lamvinus.
 There exists a lot of different types of grapes.
-And with, at the brewery Cantillon, very good contact with a lot of wineries.
+And we, at the brewery Cantillon, have a very good contact with a lot of wineries.
 Lambic is a very special beer.
-Lambic is a beer because made with cereals, but lambic is also close to the wine world.
-With a lot of good friends in France and Italy.
-And one of them asked if it is possible to make a experiment.
-Oliver Lemasson is a winemaker in the Loire valley in France.
-It’s a producer of natural wines, so we have exactly the same philosophy then us at the brewery Cantillon.
-And Oliver tried to save a very old type of grapes.
-Grapes who have disappeared a bit, a bit like Lambic.
-And we made this experiment with Pinot d’Aunis.
-So it’s the name of the ... types of grapes.
-It’s a very special grape, used only to blend; wines made with Pinot d’Aunis don’t exist or are very rare.
-And it’s a grape who gives some spicy notes, some pepper notes.
+Lambic is a beer as it is made with cereals, but lambic is also close to the wine world.
+We have a lot of good friends in France and Italy, and one of them asked if it was possible to experiment.
+Oliver Lemasson is a winemaker in the Loire valley in France he is a producer of natural wines, so he has exactly the same philosophy than us at the Cantillon brewery.
+Oliver tries to save very old type of grapes.
+Grapes who have disappeared a bit, a bit like lambic.
+So we made this experiment with Pinot (Pineau) d’Aunis.
+So it’s the name of the ... type of grape.
+It’s a very special grape, used mostly in blends; wines made only with Pinot d’Aunis don’t exist or are very rare, and it’s a grape who gives some spicy notes, pepper notes.
 [1]

-Jean Van Roy mistakenly named this beer Pinot d'Aunis, where it should have been Pineau d'Aunis as the grape is actually named.
-Upon realizing the error, he ultimately renamed the beer again to Lambic d'Aunis to remove confusion when he sold the beer to go in at Quintessence 2016.
+Jean Van Roy originally mistakenly named this beer Pinot d'Aunis, where it should have been Pineau d'Aunis as it is the actual name.
+Upon realizing the error, he ultimately renamed the beer again to Lambic d'Aunis to remove confusion when he sold the beer to go at Quintessence 2016.

 Bottle Log